spencer-owens/catch-a-case/docs/new-project-setup.md

 Also, I have decided I want my theme to be ____ (minimalist, retro, futuristic, glassmorphic, etc).

-Use @user-flow.md, @tech-stack.md, and @tech-stack-rules.md to put together two new files, called `ui-rules.md` and `theme-rules.md`.
+Use @technical-requirements, @product-requirements, @tech-stack.md, and @tech-stack-rules.md to put together two new files, called `ui-rules.md` and `theme-rules.md`.

+Output these files to the /rules folder.
 ```